catherineloesch/project3-mernstack-app/README.md

 On day 1, the team brainstormed together to develop the project concept, design, coding approach and working schedule.
 The team picked a team name (Chewing the CRUD) and agreed on a concept: A virtual guest book for an event, specifically a divorce party.
 The team then discussed each member's strengths and weaknesses, the details of which were recorded in the [Team Expectations Setting Document](./assets/team_expectations_setting.pdf). <br>

-Next, the team devised the user stories, a wireframe, schema and flow chart containing the database models that had been agreed upon earlier in the day:
+Next, the team got started on the project proposal, working on the the user stories, a wireframe, schema and flow chart containing the database models that had been agreed upon earlier in the day:

 ### wireframe